DoctorMusical/Igotnoidea/README.md

 # Student Study Timer

 This repository contains a command line planner that recommends study and break blocks based on your current energy, focus, and urgency levels.
-You can also run an optional live countdown timer for each block.
+You can also run an optional live countdown timer for each block or open a simple graphical interface for students who prefer buttons over command line flags.

 ## Requirements